malekhnovich/baseballDataVis/README.md

 the trend of averages as well?
 7. Wouldn't weight be a significant factor in homeruns hit?
 8. The average still shows as a whole number rather than a decimal
+9. I ordered the weights from least to greatest in order to better show a story

 <h2>Resources</h2>
 Looked at http://bl.ocks.org/tybyers/736da90eefe0c347a1d6 to see how the graph in the lesson was created.

+<h2>Conclusion</h2>
+Weight and handedness are two significant factors in determining whether a baseball player is a good hitter both in terms of average and the number of homeruns that they hit.